aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - +2 You have 8% increased Dodge Chance versus enemies affected by Damage Over Time effects.
 When you Dodge, you gain [5 - 10] of your Primary Resource.
 - +2 You take [20 - 25%] less damage from Crowd Controlled or Vulnerable enemies.
 - +2 Your Mana Regeneration is increased by x [40 - 50%] if you have not taken damage in the last 2 seconds.
-- +3 Restore [1 - 4] of your Primary Resource when you Crowd Control an enemy.
-- +4 Taking direct damage has a [2 - 6%] chance to reset the Cooldown of one of your Defensive Skills.